RRR: Box office

 According to Gulf News, the film collected a total gross of US$4.3 million in the Middle East from the 10 days of its theatrical run – US$2.568 million (Dh9.5 million) from United Arab Emirates, US$500,000 from Qatar, US$378,468 from Kuwait and US$290,118 from Saudi Arabia.
 It was also reported that the film clocked in 230,676 admissions in the same period.

 The film was re-released several times since its original release.
 It has collected a total gross of $21,000 (₹17 lakh) from its release in TCL Chinese Theatre on 30 September 2022.
 Thus, its total re-release gross earnings became $221,156.

-During its release in Japan the film has collected a gross of ¥73 million (₹4.07 crore) in its opening weekend, the highest for an Indian film.
+The film premiered in Japan on 21 October 2022 and it has collected a gross of ¥73 million (₹4.07 crore) in its opening weekend, the highest for an Indian film.
 Thus, it has opened at the tenth position in that week.
 After the eighth weekend the film collected a total gross of ¥403 million (₹24.24 crore), thus becoming the highest-grossing Indian film in Japan.
-According to Box Office Mojo, RRR was the 69th and 86th highest-grossing film in 2022 at the United States and the United Kingdom box-office market respectively.
+After 28 weeks of run, it collected a distributor's share of more than ₹100 crore.

+Legacy and impact

+The popularity of RRR in the US has led to an increase of Telugu-language movies in Netflix's stateside catalogue as much as 105 of 2024 - the most among many Indian languages and the ninth overall; other movies in related languages like Malayalam and Tamil have also seen followed increases in inventory.
+The OTT release of RRR had a massive impact on its global reach and popularity.
+Upon streaming, the film quickly became the most popular non-English film worldwide, breaking records on platforms like Netflix and Zee5.
+Its Hindi version especially resonated with audiences, securing a spot in Netflix's top 5 films in the U.S. RRR trended in over 90 countries on streaming platforms, with more than 18 million watch hours globally.
+This digital success, coupled with global awards and critical acclaim, cemented RRR as a landmark in Indian cinema, showcasing the potential of Indian films on a worldwide stage.

 Accolades

 The film has received various awards and nominations.
 The film was considered to be one of the best films of the year by the National Board of Review, making it only the second non-English film ever to make it to the list.
 RRR became the third Indian film and first Telugu film to receive nominations at the Golden Globe Awards.
 It was nominated for Best Foreign Language Film, and Best Original Song for "Naatu Naatu", winning the latter, made the song the first Asian nomination to win the award.
-The song "Naatu Naatu" also won the Academy Award for Best Original Song at the 95th Academy Awards, making it the first Indian song to win at the Oscars.
+The song "Naatu Naatu" also won the Academy Award for Best Original Song at the 95th Academy Awards, making it the first and only Indian song to win at the Oscars.